 Joystick

-Joysticks are another computer mouse alternative that require less coordination than a trackball and can be customized to accommodate for different grip styles.
-Computer joysticks typically have three switches, including a left click, right click, and a middle lock button that serves as a drag-lock so that a user can drag items across the screen.
+Joysticks are a computer mouse alternative that require less fine motor coordination than a traditional mouse or trackball, and can be customized to accommodate different grip styles.
+Computer joysticks typically include left click, right click, and a drag-lock function so that users can drag items across the screen without holding a button.

 Related links